How to buy Melbana Energy (MAY) shares

 Melbana Energy share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Melbana Energy 's is 3.4187.
-This would suggest that Melbana Energy 's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (AU average) beta is 1, while Melbana Energy 's is 1.6601.
+This would suggest that Melbana Energy 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Melbana Energy overview

-Melbana Energy Limited engages in the oil and gas exploration activities in Cuba and Australia.
+Melbana Energy Limited operates as an independent oil and gas company in Cuba and Australia.
 The company holds interests in the Tassie Shoal Methanol and LNG project located in Australia.
-It also has interests in the Block 9 production sharing contract and the Santa Cruz incremental oil recovery project in Cuba, as well as WA-488-P located in the Joseph Bonaparte Gulf in northern Australia.
+It also has interests in the Block 9 production sharing contract and the Santa Cruz incremental oil recovery project in Cuba, as well as WA-488-P located in the Bonaparte Gulf.
 The company was formerly known as MEO Australia Limited and changed its name to Melbana Energy Limited in November 2016.
-Melbana Energy Limited was founded in 1994 and is headquartered in Melbourne, Australia.
+Melbana Energy Limited was founded in 1994 and is based in Sydney, Australia.

 Frequently asked questions